ed9/js-forms/README.md

-# js-forms
+# js-utils
-Building forms using JavaScript
+A net of JavaScript utilities wrapped in one library